American wife of Tetra Pak heir found dead in London

 Police said on Tuesday they were holding a 49-year-old man in connection with the death of Eva Rausing, who was found dead on Monday in her home in the capital’s wealthy Belgravia district.
 He was also being investigated for drug possession.
 But they declined to confirm British media reports that he was Hans Kristian Rausing.

-Statements from both spouses’ parents made no mention of him in expressing sadness, shock and admiration for the mother of his four children, and for her charity work to curb drub abuse.
+Statements from both spouses’ parents made no mention of him in expressing sadness, shock and admiration for the mother of his four children, and for her charity work to curb drug abuse.

 The couple, who were reported to have met while undergoing rehab in the United States, hit headlines in 2008 when Eva Rausing was found carrying heroin and the “ghetto drug” crack cocaine into the U.S. embassy in London.
 Charges against her and her husband were later dropped.